basti00/VescUartControl/Readme.md

 Usage:

-VescUartGetMC(mcVal) fills the struct mcVal with the current mc-config. returns 1 if successful, 0 if not.
+VescUartGet(mc_configuration mcVal) fills the struct mcVal with the current mc-config. returns 1 if successful communication, 0 if not.

-VescUartGetValue(bldcMeasure) fills the struct bldcMeasure with the current telemetry data. returns 1 if successful, 0 if not.
+VescUartGet(bldcMeasure values) fills the struct values with the current telemetry data. returns 1 if successful communication, 0 if not.